uddhavbhattarai/uddhavbhattarai.github.io/_projects/4_project.md

     [Left/Top] Canopy image with harvest ready apples.
 [Right/Bottom] Canopy with harvest ready apples with overlaid density map generated from proposed approach.
 </div>

-Once the density maps were generated post-processing algorithm was developed to estimate flower and fruit location.
+Once the density maps were generated, a post-processing algorithm was developed to estimate flower and fruit location.
+The individual flowers and fruits were localized by identifying local peaks corresponding to object centroids.
+The predicted peaks were then matched to ground truth annotations using a bipartite graph matching with the Hungarian algorithm for precise one-to-one correspondence.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">